-Heinze et al. (1991) have simulated a relatively modest sensitivity of atmospheric CO_2 to changes in the rain ratio: They have found a CO_2 drawdown of 28.5 ppm when the rain ratio is reduced by 50% in the three-dimensional Hamburg Carbon Cycle Model which was coupled to a simplistic model for sediment diagenesis with fixed sediment resuspension rates.
-Archer and Maier-Reimer (1994) have shown that including organiccarbon-driven dissolution of CaCO3 sediments substantially increases the pCO2 response to rain ratio changes in their model.
-They reach glacial CO_2 levels by reducing the rain ratio by 40% which amounts to a comparable CO_2 sensitivity as in this study.
-Sigman and Boyle (2000) have reduced the ratio of organic matter to CaCO3 export in the low latitudes by 50% in the CYCLOPS box model.
+Heinze et al. (1991) have simulated a relatively modest sensitivity of atmospheric CO_2 to changes in the rain ratio.
+They have found a CO_2 drawdown of 28.5 ppm when the rain ratio is reduced by 50% in the 3-D Hamburg Carbon Cycle Model which was coupled to a simplistic model for sediment diagenesis with fixed sediment resuspension rates.
+Archer and Maier-Reimer (1994) have shown that including organiccarbon-driven dissolution of CaCO3 sediments substantially increases the pCO_2 response to rain ratio changes in their model.
+They reach glacial CO2 levels by reducing the rain ratio by 40%, which amounts to a CO2 sensitivity comparable to this study.

+Sigman and Boyle (2000) have reduced the ratio of organic matter to CaCO3 export in the low latitudes by 50 % in the CYCLOPS box model.
 They obtain a drawdown of 22 ppm in the ocean-only model and of 63 ppm in the ocean-sediment model.
-CaCO3

-- 15 compensation amplifies the CO2 reduction by a factor of three in their study compared to a factor of four in this study.
+CaCO3 compensation amplifies the CO2 reduction by a factor of three in their study compared to a factor of four in this study.
 The reason for the comparatively lower impact of CaCO3 compensation in the box model study is probably the shorter relaxation time of CaCO3 burial.
-The original rate is restored after about 15 000 years, whereas in the Bern3D+C model it takes roughly 50 000 years.
-The longer relaxation time in our study results in 20 a larger imbalance between CaCO3 burial and weathering when integrated over time such that the increase in whole-ocean alkalinity is larger in response to carbonate - such that the increase in whole-ocean alkalinity is larger in response to carbonate compensation.

-Chikamoto et al. (2009) have lowered the rain ratio by 25% in the High-Latitude Exchange/Interior Diffusion Advection (HILDA) model coupled to a similar dynamical sedithe results of our study, however we find a deepening of the order of only 800 m in the CaCO $3$ saturation horizon.

-25 ment model as used in this study.
-They find a drawdown of 59 ppm in atmospheric CO_2 together with a deepening of the calcite saturation horizon by 1870 m.
-The response time scale of atmospheric CO_2 and the magnitude of the drawdown is comparable to
+The original rate is restored after about 15 kyr, whereas in the Bern3D+C model it takes roughly 50 kyr.
+The longer relaxation time in our study results in a larger imbalance between CaCO3 burial and weathering when integrated over time such that the increase in whole-ocean alkalinity is larger in response to carbonate compensation.
+Chikamoto et al. (2009) have lowered the rain ratio by 25 % in the High-Latitude Exchange/Interior Diffusion Advection (HILDA) model coupled to a similar dynamical sediment model as used in this study.
+They find a drawdown of 59 ppm in atmospheric CO2 together with a deepening of the calcite saturation horizon by 1870 m.
+The response time scale of atmospheric CO2 and the magnitude of the drawdown are comparable to the results of our study; however, we find a deepening of the order of only 800 m in the CaCO3 saturation horizon.

-In conclusion, it appears to be challenging to robustly quantify the effect of rain ratio changes on atmospheric CO2 by means of carbon cycle models.
-The simulated CO2 5 response depends on the specific biogeochemical model state such as the initial rain ratio or the CaCO3 throughput in the oceans as well as on the model parametrization of the ocean-sediment interactions.
-Our results are consistent with current understanding suggesting that carbonate compensation would amplify the CO2 response of changes in the ocean carbonate pump by a factor of as much as 3-4.
+In conclusion, it appears to be challenging to robustly quantify the effect of rain ratio changes on atmospheric CO_2 by means of carbon cycle models.
+The simulated CO_2 response depends on the specific biogeochemical model state, such as the initial rain ratio or the CaCO3 throughput in the oceans, as well as on the model parametrization of the ocean-sediment interactions.
+Our results are consistent with current understanding, suggesting that carbonate compensation would amplify the CO2 response to changes in the ocean carbonate pump by a factor of as much as 3-4.

-10 2.2 Strengthening of the marine biological cycle
+2.2 Strengthening of the marine biological cycle